 The McBurney Disability Resource Center is the office for students with disabilities and classroom accommodations on the UW-Madison campus.
 As part of the student accommodation process, we work collaboratively with students and instructors to provide and support effective student accommodations.
-And as a part of the Division of Student Life, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.
+And as a part of the Division of Student Affairs, we strive to create an inclusive campus environment that allows students to engage, explore, and participate in the Wisconsin Idea.

 Who We Serve

 We work with UW-Madison students with physical, learning, hearing, vision, psychological, health and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
 Many students have non-apparent disabilities such as depression, anxiety, autism spectrum disorders, learning disabilities, AD/HD and health impairments such as Crohn’s disease or fibromyalgia.

 Students who are also UW-Madison employees (e.g. student hourly, work study, teaching assistant) can request employee accommodations through the department in which they are employed.